renanhenrique/backand-ionic-social/README.md

     ionic serve

-3 - Login as guest or with  user and password:

-  <b>user</b>: ionic@backand.com

-  <b>pwd</b>: backand
+3 - Sign up to application and add new users with Signup tab.

+4 - Sign up with all leads social app, Facebook, Google+ and Gitub.

-4 - Enjoy your mobile application, with backand at server side and full CRUD commands to server.
+5 - Enjoy your mobile application, with backand at server side and full CRUD commands to server.

-5 - Want to customize data model or change authorization? create a free personal application at [backand.com](https://www.backand.com/apps/#/sign_up)
+6 - Want to customize data model or change authorization? create a free personal application at [backand.com](https://www.backand.com/apps/#/sign_up)

-6 - Use following model (or just keep the default Model):
+7 - Use following model (or just keep the default Model):

     [
       {